spraakbanken/korp-frontend-sb/test/testcases.md

 https://spraakbanken.gu.se/korplabb/?mode=parallel#?parallel_corpora=swe&cqp_swe=%5Bword%20%5E%3D%20%22s%C3%A5gsp%C3%A5n%22%5D&cqp_null=%5B%5D&corpus=aspacsven-sv&cqp_eng=%5Bword%20%3D%20%22sawdust%22%5D&page=0&search=cqp%7C%5Bword%20%3D%20%22s%C3%A5gsp%C3%A5n.*%22%5D

 - Open both links
-- Click on sågspån in every occurence on the two pages (six in total)
+- Click on sågspån in every occurence on the two pages
 - Compare dependency highlighting on the sentences that are the same
 - **Should be the same no matter if the search was in English or Swedish**